 The course is designed and structured to help you develop the critical and practical skills needed to create intelligent robotics systems.
 Throughout your studies, this will involve understanding and critically analysing the nature of intelligence in natural and artificial systems, and using the resulting insights to build smart technologies.
 The following core modules are indicative of the course structure:

-- Robotic Fundamentals and Programming - Focuses upon three fundamentals of robots: the mechanics of robot bodies - kinematic properties and algorithms, intelligent control techniques, and programming.
+- Robotic Fundamentals (15 credits): Focuses upon three fundamentals of robots: the mechanics of robot bodies kinematic properties and algorithms, intelligent control techniques, and programming.

-- Image Processing and Computer Vision - An introduction to advanced image-processing techniques and their application in the field of computer vision.
+- Image Processing and Computer Vision (10 credits) - An introduction to advanced image-processing techniques and their application in the field of computer vision.

-- 3D Animation - This unit explores animation principles, character setup and visual effects production, using professional software to introduce fundamental concepts.
+- Animation Production (10 credits) - This unit explores animation principles, character setup and visual effects production, using professional software to introduce fundamental concepts.
 The syllabus includes conceptual design, animation, SDK and expressions, character setup, and dynamics and simulation.

-- Research Skills - Preparing you for conducting your own independent research in robotics and autonomous systems.
+- Research Skills (20 credits) - Preparing you for conducting your own independent research in robotics and autonomous systems.

-- Research Dissertation - You'll study relevant literature and undertake primary research that contributes to existing research in a specific field.
+- Research Project (60 credits) - You'll study relevant literature and undertake primary research that contributes to existing research in a specific field.
 You may adopt a range of approaches, such as quantitative surveys, case study evaluation or action research study or developing experimental software or hardware.

 You also choose three optional modules from: